centrifugal/documentation/deploy/nginx.md

 When using SockJS and client connects to Centrifugo - SockJS session created - and to communicate client must send all next requests to the same upstream backend.

-In this configuration we use `ip_hash` directive to proxy clients with the same ip address to the same upstream backend.
+In this configuration we use `ip_hash;` directive to proxy clients with the same ip address to the same upstream backend.

-But `ip_hash` is not the best choice in this case, because there could be situations where a lot of different browsers are coming with the same IP address (behind proxies) and the load balancing system won't be fair.
+But `ip_hash;` is not the best choice in this case, because there could be situations where a lot of different browsers are coming with the same IP address (behind proxies) and the load balancing system won't be fair.
 Also fair load balancing does not work during development - when all clients connecting from localhost.

-So the best solution would be using something like `nginx-sticky-module <http://code.google.com/p/nginx-sticky-module/>`_ which uses setting a special cookie to track the upstream server for client.
+So the best solution would be using something like [nginx-sticky-module](https://bitbucket.org/nginx-goodies/nginx-sticky-module-ng/overview) which uses setting a special cookie to track the upstream server for client.